Sadly, over 30 percent of Americans believe the 2020 U.S Presidential Election was rigged or riddled with widespread fraud.

-However, the biggest statistical indication Trump lost legitimately comes from election data in the states he carried – not necessarily the ones he lost.
+However, the biggest statistical indication Trump lost legitimately is supported by election data in the states he carried, not necessarily the ones he lost.

 In simple win/loss percentage margins, Trump, in 2020, underperformed in 44 of the 51 states (including DC) versus the 2016 U.S. Presidential Election.

 And in only 3 of 24 states Trump carried in both elections – Arkansas, Utah and Florida – did he expand his margin of victory from 2016 to 2020.